-In this unit students analyse movement skills from a physiological, psychological and sociocultural perspective, and apply relevant training principles and methods to improve performance within physical activity at an individual, club and elite level.
-Improvements in performance, in particular fitness, depend on the ability of the individual and/ or coach to gain, apply and evaluate knowledge and understanding of training.
-Students analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity.
-Students consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
-Students participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.
-Students critique the effectiveness of the implementation of training principles and methods to meet the needs of the individual, and evaluate the chronic adaptations to training from a theoretical perspective.
+In this unit, students' participation and involvement in physical activity will form the foundations of understanding how to improve performance from a physiological perspective.
+Students analyse movement skills and fitness requirements and apply relevant training principles and methods to improve performance at various levels (individual, club and elite).
+Improvements in performance, in particular fitness, depend on the ability of the individual and/or coach to gain, apply and evaluate knowledge and understanding of training.
+Students assess fitness and use collected data to justify the selection of fitness tests based on the physiological requirements of an activity, including muscles used, energy systems and fitness components.
+Students then consider all physiological data, training principles and methods to design a training program.
+The effectiveness of programs is evaluated according to the needs of the individual and chronic adaptations to training.